 How Do You Determine Which Free Flap Surgery Is Right for Me?

 Free flap surgery is entirely dependent on your body type and the amount of tissue required to reconstruct your breast mound.
 These decisions can be challenging, and many patients can quickly become overwhelmed by the options.
-During your consultation Dr. Fusi and Dr. Craig will talk you through all stages of the procedure and the main considerations for your surgery.
+During your consultation Drs.
+Fusi and Craig will talk you through all stages of the procedure and the main considerations for your surgery.
 These will include: